-However, the results of studies on CLA pertaining to fat loss have been mixed.
-Some have shown that CLA can cause a significant fat loss in humans, whilst others have shown no notable benefits.
+However, the results of studies on CLA about fat loss have been mixed.
+Some have shown that CLA can cause a significant fat loss in humans, while others have shown no notable benefits.

 A recent meta-analysis that pooled data from 18 human studies found that CLA produced a “modest” reduction in body fat compared to placebos.
 A more recent meta-analysis showed that daily CLA use for at least six months produced a small but significant increase in fat loss (1.3 kg) when compared to placebos.

 Most of the literature suggests that 1000-2000 mg of CLA per day is effective for supporting fat loss.
-However, don’t expect CLA to boost fat loss overnight, as it seems to take a solid 6-12 months of daily use to notice much benefit.
+However, don’t expect CLA to boost fat loss overnight, as it seems to take a solid 6-12 months of daily use to notice many benefits.

 Phosphates are inorganic derivatives of phosphoric acid and commonly serve as a part of mineral salts.
-Research has shown that phosphate may play a role in the peripheral metabolism of thyroid hormones, specifically by preventing a decrease in T3 (the most potent thyroid hormone) output while on a low-calorie diet.
-(If you want to learn more about why thyroid hormones are integral to fat loss, click here.)
+Research has shown that phosphate may play a role in the peripheral metabolism of thyroid hormones.
+Specifically, by preventing a decrease in T3 (the most potent thyroid hormone) output while on a low-calorie diet.

 While exogenous ketones can undoubtedly support fat loss, they appear to do so by reducing appetite (and thus, total calorie intake).

-While some of the keto fat burners in this article work to suppress appetite in addition to other fat-burning mechanisms, exogenous ketones don’t significantly increase thermogenesis or adipose tissue lipolysis.
+While some of the keto fat burners in this article work to suppress appetite, exogenous ketones don’t significantly increase thermogenesis or adipose tissue lipolysis.

-Nevertheless, exogenous ketones from CORE BHB are a great option for those looking for a supplemental complement to their keto fat burner stack.
-When you’re trying to lose weight, your calorie intake will generally be low and your appetite/hunger can make it hard to resist eating more.
+Nevertheless, exogenous ketones like Team Keto FUEL are a great option for those looking for a supplemental complement to their keto fat burner stack.
+When you’re trying to lose weight, your calorie intake will be low and your appetite can make it hard to resist eating.

-This is where CORE BHB can help, by reducing hunger pangs and making it easier to keep calorie intake low enough for weight loss.
+This is where Team Keto FUEL can help, by reducing hunger pangs and making it easier to keep calorie intake low enough for weight loss.